Meandering the world, one whisky at a time

 Tag: William Grant and Sons Page 1 of 8

-William Grant & Sons Ltd is an independent, family-owned Scottish company that distills Scotch whisky and other spirits.
+William Grant and Sons Ltd is an independent, family-owned Scottish company that distills Scotch whisky and other spirits.
 It was established in 1887 by William Grant, and is run by Grant’s descendants as of 2018.
 It is the largest of the handful of Scotch whisky distillers remaining in family ownership.
 The William Grant brands include: Glenfiddich, Balvenie, Kininvie, Grant’s, Monkey Shoulder, Aerstone, Clan MacGregor, Tullamore D.E.W.

 Hendrick’s Gin